astridx/meinblog/content/posts/joomla/0vorwort.en.md

 In the Joomla community, the IDE [PHPStorm](https://www.jetbrains.com/phpstorm/)[^https://www.jetbrains.com/phpstorm/], which is subject to a fee, is popular.
 Users of [Visual Studio Code](https://code.visualstudio.com/)[^code.visualstudio.com/] are becoming increasingly common.
 Also worth mentioning are [NetBeans](https://netbeans.org) and [Eclipse](https://eclipse.org).

 Are you looking for instructions on how to set up the development environment?
 Joomla with Visual Studio Code can be found in the [Joomla Documentation](https://docs.joomla.org/Visual_Studio_Code)[^docs.joomla.org/visual_studio_code].
 For PHPStorm, Jetbrains provides a [description](https://www.jetbrains.com/help/phpstorm/joomla-specific-coding-assistance.html).

+> If you like, you can read my first steps with Visual Studio Code at [blog.astrid-guenther.de/ubuntu-vscode-docker-lamp](https://blog.astrid-guenther.de/ubuntu-vscode-docker-lamp).

 ### Joomla 3 and Joomla 4 in comparison